-IP-XACT is an IEEE 1685-2014 standard which defines a set of xml schemas which allow the description of IP.
-For more information on IP-XACT, please consult the manual IEEE 1685-2014 standard.
-As explained earlier, PathWave FPGA is using this file format to improve the usability of IP within the software.
-PathWave FPGA is supporting a subset of the elements defined in the IP-XACT standard along with custom defined elements.
+IP-XACT, also referred to as IEEE 1685-2014, is a standard which defines a set of xml schemas to describe IP.
+For more information on IP-XACT, please consult the IEEE 1685-2014 standard.
+PathWave FPGA uses IP-XACT to define IP blocks to use in a user's design.
+PathWave FPGA supports a subset of the elements defined in the IP-XACT standard along with custom defined elements.
 A detailed description of which elements are supported and how they should be used is provided in section IP-XACT file composition.

-Since the process of creating an IP-XACT file can be tedious and error-prone, PathWave FPGA is coming along with a software tool, IP Packager, that allow IP developers to quickly and effectively create IP-XACT files for their IP.
-A detailed description of the usage of this tool is explained in section IP Packager.
+Since the process of creating an IP-XACT file can be tedious and error-prone, PathWave FPGA includes a tool, IP Packager, that allows IP developers to quickly and effectively create IP-XACT files for their IP.
+See IP Packager for a detailed description of this tool.